 More information on the best ways to get around Austin can be found on our Getting Around SXSW page.

 At peak times traffic may be heavy and transportation services very busy.
 We recommend making a plan for how you will get home before heading out.

 The City of Austin closes various streets in downtown Austin during the Spring Festival Season, which includes SXSW.
-To help navigate the closures, please see the City’s Spring Festival Season Street Closures Map for 2018.
+To help navigate the closures, check back soon to see the City’s Spring Festival Season street closures map.